- SAP provides advice for remediating code for S/4HANA.

 Use the SAP Solution Manager Custom Code Lifecycle Management Tool

 Notice the following quotation about the CCLM.

 “The SAP Solution Manager tool Custom Code Lifecycle Management (CCLM) can retrieve the usage data from your productive system and visualize them for your convenience.
 Based on the graphical presentation you get better transparency of the usage of your custom ABAP code and can easier analyze it then using only UPL technical data.”

 The ABAP Test Cockpit

 We have heard of little feedback on this tool, the image is from the article at SAP Blog.

 The Simplification List

 This is a list of changes that are updated per release.
-Again, it is misnamed.
 It has nothing to with what has been simplified and is about simply what has changed.
 However, one issue to consider is that Simplification Lists are extremely lengthy and very time consuming to read.
 This tends to be left out of any discussion around the list.
 Notice the complication involved in comparing to the Simplification List.

 “Second, you need to fix SAP HANA and SAP S/4HANA findings.
 Adapt your custom ABAP code, using the findings of the SAP HANA and SAP S/4HANA checks (ATC results).Findings of SAP S/4HANA checks are related to S/4HANA Simplifications.
 Each simplification requires a different approach to solve findings.
 Therefore, findings of SAP S/4HANA checks refer to a SAP Note which describes how you can solve them.” – SAP Blog